openstack-archive/bareon-specs/specs/size-unit-conversion-and-relative-sizing.rst

 NOTE: This is a contribution of the feature developed within Cray OpenStack project.
 We will try to make a minimum changes to existing code.

-All “size” values are strings containing either an integer number and size unit (e.g., “100 MiB” or 100MiB”).
+All "size" values are strings containing either an integer number and size unit (e.g., "100 MiB" or "100MiB").

 Available measurement units are: